Chollima Movement: Later usage

 The Chollima Movement was the first of many mass mobilization campaigns in North Korea, and probably the most famous one.
 Chollima has since become an icon of North Korea.
 Several statues of the winged horse have been constructed throughout the country.
 Most significant is the 46-meter high Chollima Statue on Mansu Hill, Pyongyang.
 This statue was completed in 1961 and was built “to honour the heroism and invincible fighting spirit of the Korean people like the legendary winged horse Chollima that is said to cover a thousand ri in a day.
 Mounted on the winged horse are a worker holding high the "Red Letter" of the Central Committee of the Workers’ Party of Korea and a young peasant woman holding a sheaf of rice.”

 Chollima has been used as a brand name for trucks, buses, and tractors in North Korea.
 One of the lines on the Pyongyang Metro is called Chollima, as is the North Korean national football team.
 The winged horse has been depicted on North Korean currency starting in 1978, as well as being seen on postage stamps.
+The most recent orbital rocket developed by the North Korean space agency, the National Aerospace Development Administration, or NADA, is called Chŏllima 1.